What You Need to Know About College Interviews

 Contrary to popular belief, the admissions interview is not a means to weed out students in the admissions process.
 In fact, according to the NACAC 2018 State of College Admissions Report, only 22% of colleges surveyed attributed interviews as having “moderate” or ‘considerable importance,” while the remaining 78% gave the interview limited or no importance in the overall admissions decision.

 College interviews are a great way to learn more about the college and to help the college gauge your level of interest.

 In general, colleges want to admit the students who are most likely to attend their school (this increases their yield rate which makes them look good).
 Prior to COVID, in-person campus visits were the best way to measure the level of an applicant's interests.
 Now, with so many colleges offering only limited or in some cases no tour visits, many have created student-ambassador interview opportunities for prospective students to learn more about the school.
 Chapman, for example, is offering Fellows Interviews -- interviews with current students.

 Information vs evaluative interviews

 The majority of interviews are purely informational.
 They are a great way for students to get a sense of the school’s vibe, culture, and to learn details about specific programs important to them individually.

-The majority of interviews fall into this non-evaluative category.
-Many are conducted by an alumnus who represents the schools regionally.
+Most interviews fall into this non-evaluative category.
+Many are conducted by an alumnus who represents the school regionally.